wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   server-name') using DHCP (see [RFC2131]).
+   configuration server (often called 'next-server', 'siaddr' or 'tftp- server-name') using DHCP or DHXPv6 (see [RFC2131], [RFC8415]).
 The device then contacts this configuration server to download its initial configuration, which is often identified using the device's serial number, MAC address or similar.
 This document extends this (vendor-specific) paradigm by allowing the configuration file to be encrypted.

    This document uses the serial number of the device as a unique device identifier for simplicity; some vendors may not want to implement the